laryhills/basecamp12-app/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
+You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 5. Check your environment variables.
-We have a `yarn postinstall` script that helps to fill in your environment variables.
+We have a yarn postinstall script that helps to fill in your environment variables.
 If the environment variable does not exist, you can fill them it manually to get the app running!

-## Quickstart 2: Deploying a Smart Contract to Sepolia Testnet
+## Quickstart with Sepolia Testnet

 <details>